Hello-Ship-Code/DS-with-C/03-Array_representation/README.md

 A[ 2 ] = 15; // Access
 ```

-- Some ways of Declaring and initialization of array are as follows
+- Some ways of Declaring and initialization of array are as follows.
 - if you have given the size of the array and only give 1 or 2 values the remaining values will be initialize with `0`.

 int A[ 5 ] ; </br>